Please Help Us To Feed Our Community!

 Are you a member of the Missisquoi (St. Francis/Sokoki Tribe)?
 If so, we would like to hear from you!
 We are in the process of updating our mailing list and want to make sure we have your correct contact information.
 Please call (802) 868-2559 and leave a message and Donna will return your call.

 If you card is 2016 and older your card needs to be updated.
 Please see our application page on this website to print out a Tribal Card application.

 We have free COVID test available at the Headquarters for home use.
 We are offering 1 kit per household at this time.

 Please call 802-868-6255 for a kit!

+We are actively working to find grants to fund this project and hope to have some activity happening in 2023!!
 This dedicated space will be comfortable and supportive and will also enable us to organize and host a variety of programs, services and activities.
 The space will house advocacy and direct support programs including violence prevention, intervention and healing; cultural revitalization activities; educational enhancement such as GED classes; and meeting space for our Tribal Women’s Council.
 Funding received will allow us to fix this building and complete our goal.

 Thank you in advance for your generosity.

 You must be logged in to post a comment.